JackDougherty/jackbikes/_posts/2014-08-25-seattle-loop.md

     <a href="http://jackbikes.org/2014/08/raccoons-foiled-at-sequim-bay-state-park/" title="Raccoons Foiled at Sequim Bay State Park">Raccoons Foiled at Sequim Bay State Park</a>
   </li>
   <li >
-    <a href="http://jackbikes.org/2014/08/what-ive-learned-about-bike-camping/" title="What I&#8217;ve learned about bike camping">What I&#8217;ve learned about bike camping</a>
+    <a href="http://jackbikes.org/2014/08/what-ive-learned-about-bike-camping/" title="What I've learned about bike camping">What I've learned about bike camping</a>
   </li>
   <li >
     <a href="http://jackbikes.org/2014/08/never-ride-on-an-empty-stomach/" title="Never ride on an empty stomach">Never ride on an empty stomach</a>